Help with tax from friends, family, professionals or other organisations

 Tax Help for Older People

 Tax Help for Older People offer help on all tax issues, except self-employment, for older people with household incomes under £20,000.
 If the issue is self-employment, then TaxAid can help instead.
-They operate across the UK from office based near Bridport in Dorset, assisted by a team of staff along with a national network of volunteers across the UK.
+They operate across the UK from an office based near Bridport in Dorset, assisted by a team of staff along with a national network of volunteers across the UK.

 Most of the volunteers are currently practising or retired tax professionals, including retired HMRC staff.
 A Tax Help adviser will seek to resolve tax problems over the phone in first instance.
-If problem is complex or person would benefit from a more direct tax support service, then arrangements can be made to meet in local tax surgeries in area or have a home visit.
+If your problem is complex or you would benefit from a more direct tax support service, then arrangements can be made to meet in local tax surgeries in area or have a home visit.

 They do not provide help with tax credits, DWP benefits, limited companies or council tax.